rranelli/rranelli.github.io/_posts/14-01-2015-temporarily-disable-vcr.md

 up unit tests.
 Each application sees the other as an *external* dependency.

-Since we still have no integration/acceptance test suite, we realized we could achieve a little bit more integration by running our test suite with VCR turned off in the build server.
+Since we still have no integration/acceptance test suite, we realized we could achieve a little more integration by running our test suite with VCR turned off in the build server.
 That itself proved to be not as easy as I would've guessed beforehand.